-When using electrical appliances basic safety precautions should be followed, including the following:
+When using electrical appliances, basic safety precautions should be followed, including the following:

 - Read and follow the specific precautions in the Precautions to Avoid Possible Exposure to Excessive Microwave Energy section above. - This appliance must be grounded.
 Connect only to a properly grounded outlet.
-See the Grounding Instructions section on page 4. - Install or locate this appliance only in accordance with the provided installation instructions. - Be certain to place the front surface of the door three inches or more back from the countertop edge to avoid accidental tipping of the appliance in normal usage. - Do not mount this appliance over a sink. - Do not mount the microwave oven over or near any portion of a heating or cooking appliance.
+See the Grounding Instructions section on page 8. - Install or locate this appliance only in accordance with the provided Installation Instructions. - Be certain to place the front surface of the door three inches or more back from the countertop edge to avoid accidental tipping of the appliance in normal usage.